HongCheng-Chu/AVGirls-crawler/README.md

 ## Warning
 - New version will be upload recently.
-- This project will be keep updating by each month.
+- This project will be keep updating and maintaining by each month.
-- GirlsData.json is unavailable in save_files.py.

 ## Purpose
 - Helping you to download girls imformation and videos cover.